 - You were operating a motor vehicle in a public place; and

 - You were legally intoxicated at the time; and

 - You, because of your intoxication, caused serious bodily harm to a person

 Our team will investigate your case to see if we can disprove any of those three elements.

 Intoxication assault is a serious charge that can impact your wallet, your job, and even your freedom.
-An intoxication assault lawyer at the Law Offices of Randall B. Isenberg will investigate your case and explore all reasonable possibilities of a defense.
-We will look for grounds to create reasonable doubt about the elements of the charge.
+A Dallas intoxication assault lawyer at the Law Offices of Randall B. Isenberg will investigate your case and explore all reasonable possibilities for a defense.
+We will look for grounds to create a reasonable doubt about the elements of the charge.

 We might explore any of the following:

 - We will also look into the chemical testing done at the scene of the accident.
 Breathalyzers are difficult to calibrate and administer.
-If there are any doubts about the administration or calibration, we will exploit those doubts.
+If there are any doubts about the administration or calibration of your test, we will exploit those doubts.
 If the officer who calibrated the breathalyzer was not properly trained or certified, the results might be inadmissible.